We welcome applications from potential Indigenous partners: see our Partner Guidelines here.

 We are rooted in an ethic that comes from a belief in fairness.
 We build partnerships, not empires.
 We hope for a day when our vision is realized and our services are no longer needed because constitutional democracy is flourishing.
 But until then, we do our best to level the playing field.

-Because we also see that what is at stake for Indigenous Peoples is at stake for all of us – the expectation that we will always have water to drink, land to grow healthy food on, and sustainable ecosystems for all life.
+RAVEN sees the inequity in accessing the justice system.
+One of the key barriers to justice is the high cost of the Canadian legal system.
 RAVEN raises money to help First Nations tackle the big issues of treaty rights and protecting traditional land and ways of life from the relentless reach of non-sustainable industrial expansion.
 We stand shoulder to shoulder in support of their rights, so that we can achieve parity for the people on whose land we live.

 With the June 26, 2014 Tsilhqot’in declaration of Aboriginal title, First Nations in Canada have a viable legal path to victory in stopping unsustainable resource extraction.
 RAVEN is a key charitable organization for assisting First Nations in establishing their Aboriginal title and regaining control of their land base for sustainable purposes.